wbamberg/idl-reference/docs/nsILoginManager.md

 Modify an existing login in the login manager.

-@param oldLogin
-       The login to be modified.
-@param newLoginData
-       The new login values (either a nsILoginInfo or nsIProperyBag)

 If newLoginData is a nsILoginInfo, all of the old login's nsILoginInfo
 properties are changed to the values from newLoginData (but the old